vespa-engine/documentation/documentation/tutorials/text-search-semantic.md

 ### ANN operator

-Once that query and document tensors as well as rank-profiles that uses them are all defined, it is possible to use the embeddings to match and to rank the documents by using the `nearestNeighbor` operator together with the appropriate rank-profile.
+Once that query and document tensors as well as rank-profiles that use them are all defined, it is possible to use the embeddings to match and to rank the documents by using the `nearestNeighbor` operator together with the appropriate rank-profile.

 ```
 {